UOCC Suggested Course Syllabus Content

 This UO webpage includes resources for food, housing, healthcare, childcare, transportation, technology, finances, and legal support: https://blogs.uoregon.edu/basicneeds/food/

-The university makes reasonable accommodations, upon request, for students who are unable to attend a class for religious obligations or observance reasons, as outlined by the university discrimination policy (Section GG).
-To request accommodations for this course, visit the Office of the Registrar's website and complete and submit the “Student Religious Accommodation Request” form prior to the end of the second week of the term.
+The university makes reasonable accommodations, upon request, for students who are unable to attend a class for religious obligations or observance reasons, in accordance with the university discrimination policy which says “Any student who, because of religious beliefs, is unable to attend classes on a particular day shall be excused from attendance requirements and from any examination or other assignment on that day.
+The student shall make up the examination or other assignment missed because of the absence.”
+To request accommodations for this course for religious observance, visit the Office of the Registrar's website (https://registrar.uoregon.edu/calendars/religious-observances) and complete and submit to the instructor the “Student Religious Accommodation Request” form prior to the end of the second week of the term.